Optimal Diffusion Auctions: Introduction

-Although a $k$-PWM gives the optimal revenue for its target structure, it may get zero revenue for the other structures.
-In practice, we cannot even use $k$-PWM to approximate the optimal revenue.
-Therefore, our next goal is to find a mechanism to better approximate the optimal revenue under all structures, which could not be achieved with any of the existing mechanisms.
+For the above purpose, we propose a class of IC and IR diffusion auctions called the $k$-Partial Winner of Myerson's ($k$-PWM), where $k$ is a parameter associated with the class of underlying structures.
+The key component of $k$-PWM is the concept of \emph{potential winners}.
+A potential winner is a winner under Myerson's mechanism if she does not invite anyone.
+By characterizing these special buyers, this class can give an optimal mechanism for any specific class of underlying structures.
+Although a $k$-PWM gives the optimal revenue for its target structures, it may get zero revenue for the other structures.
+Moreover and unfortunately, we show that the existence of $k$-PWM implies that an optimal mechanism over all structures does not exist, i.e., no mechanism can have higher expected revenue than others in all underlying structures.
+Therefore, our next goal is to find a mechanism to approximate the optimal revenue under all structures, which could not be achieved with any of the existing mechanisms.

-To better approximate the optimal revenue, we propose a mechanism called the \emph{Closest Winner of Myerson's} (CWM).
-CWM is incentive-compatible and behaves like Myerson's mechanism if there is no cut-point in the network.
-It is the first mechanism that has a constantly bounded approximation of the optimal revenue under all structures.
-CWM simply allocates the item to the potential winner who has the shortest distance to the seller.
-Because of this, it gives fewer opportunities to buyers who are far from the seller, which may lose the chance to get higher revenue.
-To overcome this issue of CWM, we further design a variant called the \emph{CWM with Shifted Reserve Prices}.
-It can improve the seller's revenue in practice if there are more cut-points in the network.
+To better approximate the optimal revenue, we propose a mechanism called the \emph{Closest Winner of Myerson's} (CWM) and a general class called the \emph{CWM with Shifted Reserve Prices} (CWM-SRP).
+As a base mechanism in this class, CWM simply allocates the item to the potential winner who has the shortest distance to the seller; other variants in the class will give more opportunities to buyers who are far from the seller by increasing the reserve prices of buyers closer to the seller.
+The CWM also has a closed-form theoretical bounded approximation of the optimal revenue in the worst case among all structures with fixed distributions of the bidders' valuations.